abhyudayasrinet/Hangman/README.md

 Hangman
 =======

-A classic game of hangman built using python and Tkinter
+A classic game of hangman built using python and Tkinter.
+Also uses the Wordnik API to display hints